mikelun/pfp-chat/README.md

 # [OpenMetaverse](https://meet.buildship.xyz)

 OpenMetaverse is a project where people with NFTs can find their communities.
-In my plans, I want to add a role and story for each person, this will help to liberate them in voice chat.
+In my plans, I want to add a role and story for each person, that will help to liberate them in voice chat.
 My goal is to make a cozy place with chill&relax vibe.

 ## Clone repo, install deps